node-techno-lab/node-cluster/doc/starter-kit.md

 Basically the application is composed of 4 files :

-* **index.ts** - entry point of the application.
+* **index.ts** - entry point of the application
     * It just creates the `Server` (from the `server.ts`).
     * a boolean (`true`) can be passed as argument on the command line to enable the cluster mode.
-This can be used if you want to use the same code for test with `PM2`.
+This can be used if you want to use the same code for testing node clustering with `PM2`.
 The default (if not specified) is `true`.

 * **server.js** - server implementation.
-    * Based on the `cluster.isMaster` result it creates a `MasterProcess` (from `master.ts`) or a `WorkerProcess` form (`worker.ts`))
+    * Based on the `cluster.isMaster` property value, it creates a `MasterProcess` (from `master.ts`) or a `WorkerProcess` from (`worker.ts`))

 * **master.ts** - implementation of the Node.js cluster master process.
     * It forks the worker processes (1 / CPU core)
-    * It maintans all the Worker references in cache
+    * It maintains all the Worker references in cache
-    * It subscribes to the `online` event raised when a worker is online
+    * It subscribes to the `online` event, raised when a worker is online
-    * It subscrbes to the `exit` event raised when a worker crashes.
-It fork a new worker immediately.
+    * It subscribes to the `exit` event, raised when a worker crashes.
+It react on this by forking a new worker.

 * **worker.ts** - implementation of the Node.js cluster worker process
-    * Starts the `Express` web application and listen for incomming HTTP resuest
+    * Starts the `Express` web application and listens for incoming HTTP requests
-    * Provides a middelware to log on the console the HTTP incoming HTTP requestRequest
+    * Provides a middleware to log on the console the HTTP incoming HTTP request
-    * Exposes a `/` to server web application from root folder (inclusing cors, body prser, ...)
+    * Exposes a `/` route to serve static files from a root folder.
+It uses also extra middlewares like `cors`, `body parser`, ...)
     * Handle the 404 (Not found)
-    * Provide a custom middelware that logs all teh HTTP requests
-    * Provide ping route (GET) that return some data
+    * Provide a `/ping` route (GET) that returns some data

 ![starter-kit](images/starter-kit.png)